Iliad: Heroism

-Agamemnon refuses to ransom Chriseis up out of hybris and harms Achilles' pride when he demands Briseis.
+Agamemnon refuses to ransom Chryseis out of hybris and harms Achilles's pride when he demands her.
 Hubris forces Paris to fight against Menelaus.
-Agamemnon spurs the Achaean to fight, by calling into question Odysseus, Diomedes, and Nestor's pride, asking why they were cowering and waiting for help when they should be the ones leading the charge.
-While the events of the Iliad focus on the Achilles' rage and the destruction it brings on, hybris fuels and stokes them both.
+Agamemnon spurs the Achaeans to fight by calling into question Odysseus, Diomedes, and Nestor's pride, asking why they are cowering and waiting for help when they should be the ones leading the charge.
+While the events of the Iliad focus on Achilles's rage and the destruction it brings on, hybris fuels and stokes them both.